 Hello!
 I'm Caroline

 Plants are a passion of mine and I am always looking for opportunities to expand my knowledge regarding them.
 Plant genetics and biotechnology are of particular interest to me, which is why I've started the Master of Microbial Biotechnology program at NCSU.
-I aim to finish this degree in May 2026 and begin more hands-on work in these fields.
+I am on track to finishing this degree in May 2026 and begin more hands-on work in these fields.

 With prior experience working in greenhouses, fields, labs, and providing market analyses, I am a well-rounded student aiming to lend a hand to the agricultural biotech field.